If you do not find answers to your questions, please Contact us today!

 We utilize an intelligent optical measuring system that can be used in some cases to reverse engineer your part.

 Yes, when compared to conventional water jet cutting or laser cutting, the process is slower resulting in longer cutting time.
-The cost of your overall project may be marginally or considerably less by using Microwaterjet® if additional operations can be eliminated.
-No, when compared to wire EDM cutting.
-This depends on the features, material thickness and number of penetrations.
-Microwaterjet® is not a replacement for wire EDM technology.
+The cost of your overall project may be marginally or considerably less by using Microwaterjet® if post process operations can be eliminated.

-Currently we are running four Microwaterjet® machines.
+Currently we are running four Microwaterjet® machines and one MACROWATERJET machine.